 The good news is that if you do sign up for a broadband package that's not suitable, your provider will allow you to upgrade to a faster service.

 Can I get cheap broadband if I have bad credit?

-Evidence suggests TalkTalk is also more likely to accept customers with impaired credit ratings than some of the other household-name providers.
-So you may want to give them a look too.
+Evidence suggests TalkTalk is also more likely to accept customers with poor credit ratings than other household-name providers.
+So you may want to consider them too.

 What is the cheapest broadband in the UK?

 In general, the slower the speed, the cheaper the deal.
 So, you’ll find that standard broadband packages, with average download speeds of 10-11Mbps, are the cheapest on the market.

 When it comes to providers, popular low-cost providers include Plusnet, TalkTalk, Now Broadband and Vodafone.